Perkuto/Senior-Front-End-Coding-Challenge/README.md

   - Layout is automatically adapting to window size,
   - Window resizing and scrolling is captured through observable,

-- Reactive search form is implemented without form management
+- Reactive search form implemented without form management

   - Form is using observable event based on field with debounce timer (200 ms)
   - On debounce time, application is routed to '/' + field value
   - keywork is caught by Observable on router event

-- Flickr service is based on observable and corrected on the fly
+- Flickr service based on observable adjusted on the fly

   - Invalid photos informations are replaced on the fly by default image,
   - Valid photos informations are mapped to a more usable model,